thisdwhitley/ansible-role-satellite/README.md

 depend greatly on your own situation and configuration.
 Just know that there is currently no sanity checking (and I'm insane):

+- `rhsm` - I've created a bit of a nested list here so that the variables can be used like rhsm.username
+  - `username` - the username to be passed to Red Hat Subscription Manager
+  - `password` - the password (*insert your typical warning about clear text passwords here*) to be passed to Red Hat Subscription Manager
+  - `server` - the URL to authenticate with (`:443/subscription` is appended by default)
+  - `baseurl` - where the content will actually come from
 - `sat` - I've created a bit of a nested list here so that the variables can be used like sat.organization
   - `admin_password` - this is the `admin` password for use on the webUI